KappaML/benchmarks/README.md

 ### Figures

-The figures are saved in the `figures` directory.
+The figures are saved in the `figures` directory and individual model results as well as aggregated results.

 ### Regression Models
 ![Regression Results](figures/regression_results.png)